Updated on January 21, 2025

 Bottom line- Using both task and hours capacity planning provides the ultimate in accuracy and control, but smaller businesses definitely don’t need to put in the time and effort the combo requires.

 Yes!
-As part of PSOhub’s vision to offer 360 Degree Project Management, the platform now gives you all three options in the new Resource Management feature.
+PSOhub’s all-in-one project management software now gives you all three options in the new Resource Management feature.
 No matter which you choose, you’ll get capacity planning that’s fully integrated with all the other moving parts of your projects.
+That means your utilization rates, budgets versus actuals, and more all are updated in real time.
 A true game changer.